 If a coworker caused your injury, you may be concerned about your right to workers’ compensation benefits.
 The workers’ compensation program is a “no-fault” system.
-If you are injured on the job, you have the right to benefits, but sacrifice your right to file a lawsuit, unless the employer has committed acts of gross negligence.
+If you are injured on the job in New York, you have the right to benefits, but sacrifice your right to file a lawsuit, unless the employer has committed acts of gross negligence.
 If a coworker’s actions led to a serious injury while performing tasks at work, you have the right to workers’ compensation benefits.

 The Requirements to Receive Workers’ Comp Benefits

 After an injury caused by a coworker, you must take a set of actions, as follows: